 You know, it's just pure hysteria.

-By the way, that hysteria, you won't mark my words is gonna turn into liberal angst and anger.
+Mark my words is going to turn into liberal angst and anger.

 I promise you.

-And now um after this terrorist attack, I've truly learned that the left is more scared of conservatism and Trump and Republicans than they are of ISIS and terrorists.
+And now after this terrorist attack, I've truly learned that the left is more scared of conservatism and Trump and Republicans than they are of ISIS and terrorists.

-Because after this terror attack, um I haven't heard anything about, you know, we're praying for the victims or this and that.
+Because after this terror attack, I haven't heard anything about, you know, we're praying for the victims or this and that.

 I've heard things about how we need to understand Islam, the vibrant Somali community we have here, how we need to embrace them, even though this is the third attack by a Somali in the last year here in Columbus.

-Well, I've said this I've said this many many times on the program before, and what's really funny about it is you know, all of our top national security people, our FBI director, our CIA director, our assistant FBI director, our national director of intelligence, our House Homeland Security Chairman, the special envoy to defeat ISIS.
+And what's really funny about it is, you know, all of our top national security people, our FBI director, our CIA director, our assistant FBI director, our National Director of Intelligence, our House Homeland Security Chairman, the special envoy to defeat ISIS, they all said that these refugees are going to come into the country, and some of them are going to be trained by ISIS, and ISIS will infiltrate the population.

-Now, in WikiLeaks we discovered that Hillary said there's no way to vet them.
+Now, in WikiLeaks, we discovered that Hillary said there's no way to vet them.

 So that tells me that the words you used are exactly accurate, that they were willing to gamble with your life.

-But how let me ask you a question.
+But let me ask you a question.

 How old are you?